bitrise-io/devcenter/_articles/en/deploy/android-deploy/deploying-android-apps.md

 ### Setting up Google Play API access

 1. Link your API project by `Creating a new API project` or `Using an existing API project`.
-2. Set up `API Access Clients` using a service account and grant `Release manager` role to the service account.
+2. Set up `API Access Clients` using a service account and grant `Deployment manager` role to the service account.
 3. **Save the downloaded JSON key of your service account** now because you will need it later.

 Check out the [Google Play Developer API](https://developers.google.com/android-publisher/getting_started) guide if you need more information on the process.